tmstr/Madelung-Constant/README.md

 # Madelung-Constant

-The Madelung constant is used to determine the electrostatic potential of an ion inside of a crystal lattice structure by approximating the ions by point charges.
+This is code written in nim (nimrod) to determine the Madelung constant.
+This constant is used to determine the electrostatic potential of an ion inside of a crystal lattice structure by approximating the ions by point charges.